Safety is of top priority and we will continue to work with all relevant agencies to provide you with the most up to date guidance.

 Further information can be found by visiting the Special Assistance webpages.

-We ask passengers to compete an enquiry form as soon as possible to allow us to plan your support ahead.
+We ask passengers to compete an enquiry form as soon as possible to allow us to plan your support ahead of you travelling.

 Any assistance equipment used will be sanitised after each use and our team will be wearing relevant PPE to protect you and themselves.